Post Summary: Things to do in Japan

 Senso-Ji Temple

-Be Amazed in Akiharaba
+Be Amazed in Akihabara

 The Akihabara district in Japan is one of great cultural interest.
-It’s been nicknamed Akihabara Electric Town for being a huge shopping area for electronic goods and post WW II black market goods.
+It’s been nicknamed Akihabara Electric Town for being a huge shopping area for electronic goods and post-WWII black market goods.
+Visit now, and you will be blown away by the sights, noises, and shopping experience.

-Visit now and you will be blown away by the sights, noises, and shopping experience.
 Be prepared for plenty of video games, anime, manga, and maid cafes.
-I loved wandering around this district and roaming into the stores that seem to go on for 7 to 8 stories.
+I loved wandering around this district and entering the stores that seem to go on for 7 to 8 stories.
+For a real treat head here after dark, it’s one of the best places in Japan at night.

 Things to do in Hiroshima